Artear/ReactResumableJS/README.md

 - headerObject Optional, if you need to add a headers object.
 - onFileSuccess Method to call when file is upload.
 Usually a method to set the filename that was uploaded by the component.
 - disableInput Boolean to disable or enable input file.
 Send true to disable, false otherwise.
+- maxFiles Indicates how many files can be uploaded in a single session.
+Valid values are any positive integer and undefined for no limit.
+(Default: undefined)

 ### Folders
 - build: last deploy build